ttaubert/octoblog/source/_posts/2016-09-30-insecure-tls-version-fallbacks.markdown

 > **Server:** Hi!
 I support TLS 1.1 so let's use that to communicate.
 > *[TLS 1.1 connection will be established.]*

-A client supporting everything from TLS 1.0 to TLS 1.2 will start trying to establish a 1.2 connection, then a 1.1 connection, and if even that fails a 1.0 connection.
+A client supporting everything from TLS 1.0 to TLS 1.2 would start trying to establish a 1.2 connection, then a 1.1 connection, and if even that failed a 1.0 connection.

 ## Why are these insecure?

-What makes these fallbacks insecure is that the connection can be downgraded by a MITM, by sending alerts to the client, or blocking packets from the server.
+What makes these fallbacks insecure is that the connection can be downgraded by a MITM, by sending alerts or TCP packets to the client, or blocking packets from the server.
 To the client this is indistinguishable from a network error.

 In the case of a vulnerability in TLS 1.1 that an attacker wants to exploit, she could trigger the client's version fallback mechanism and thus force a 1.1